ncatlab/nlab-content/pages/5/7/6/4/4675/content.md

 over the identically vanishing cocycle.

-In terms of the component formulas spelled out in the [above discussion](#InheteroticSugra) of the GS-mechanism, this amounts to restricting to those cocyles for which n each degree the equations
+In terms of the component formulas spelled out in the [above discussion](#InheteroticSugra) of the GS-mechanism, this amounts to restricting to those cocycles for which in each degree the equations

 $$
   C = 0